stephenkel/Data-Science/README.md

 # Data-Science
-This is all you need to know about the science of data
+This is all you need to know about the science of data, including its applications